spatie/laravel-pdf/docs/introduction.md

 weight: 1
 ---

 This package provides a simple way to create PDFs in Laravel apps.
-Under the hood it uses [Chromium](https://www.chromium.org/chromium-projects/) to generate PDFs from Blade views.
-You can use modern CSS features like grid and flexbox to create beautiful PDFs.
+Under the hood it uses [Chromium](https://www.chromium.org/chromium-projects/) (via [Browsershot](https://spatie.be/docs/browsershot)) to generate PDFs from Blade views.
+You can use modern CSS features like grid and flexbox, or even a framework like Tailwind, to create beautiful PDFs.

 Here's a quick example: